Some great suggestions where to have the best safari experiences in February

 With a few exceptions, most of sub-Sahara Africa is in its heavy rain season – Kenya and Tanzania are two of these exceptions.

-This is a very exciting and emotive season during the Great Migration in the southern Serengeti.
+This is a very exciting and emotive season during the Wildebeest Migration in the southern Serengeti.
 It’s the height of the calving season with over 500,000 wildebeest born during this month, along with the tens of thousands of zebra foals and antelope being born which means predator activity is at a premium, attracting cheetah, lion, leopard and hyena.
 February in Tanzania is a opportunity time to maximise your chances of seeing predators hunting.

 February is a great time to visit Kenya with the Masai Mara and Amboseli being particularly excellent.
 Amboseli will be carpeted in green grasses with Mount Kilimanjaro as a dominating backdrop, perfect for searching for the famously large herds of elephants in the region.